CelestialCruz/DISA-STIG_CentOS6/README.md

 Installation and deployment instructions for DISA_STIG playbook

 #Notes for people wanting to use this playbook
-  - Make sure you have know your AWS secret keys and other credentials as it will be necessary when making adjustment on the script.
+  - Make sure you know your AWS secret keys and other AWS information as it will be necessary when making adjustment on the script.
   - Anything in brackets in the README.md are values that depend on your setup.
   - The STIG_Config roles is derived from the AnsibleLockdown repository created by Sam Doran.
 You can look at the original role here: https://github.com/ansible/ansible-lockdown